xlandscape/Scenario-NRW1/README.md

 # Scenario NRW 1

-A realistic landscape scenario of 2km x 2km in Western Germany.
+A realistic landscape scenario of 2 km x 2 km in Western Germany.